aws/aws-sdk-js-crypto-helpers/SUPPORT_POLICY.rst

 Major Version Lifecycle
 ========================
-The AWS Encryption SDK follows the same major version lifecycle as the AWS SDK.
+The AWS Crypto Helpers follows the same major version lifecycle as the AWS SDK.
 For details on this lifecycle, see  `AWS SDKs and Tools Maintenance Policy`_.

 Version Support Matrix
 ======================